kamilkhanlab/ConvexSampling.jl/README.md

 The following functions are exported by `ConvexSampling`.
 In each case, `f` may be provided as an anonymous function:

 - `(b, c) = aff_coefficients(f::Function, n::Int64, xL::Vector{Float64}, xU::Vector{Float64}; a::Vector{Float64} = vec(fill!(zeros(1,n),0.1)))`:
-  - evaluates the `b` and `c` coefficients as Matrix{Float64} and scalar Float64 respectively where  `b` is the standard centered finite difference approximation of gradient `∇(f(w0))` and `c` resembles the standard difference approximation of a second order partial derivative for functions of 2+ variables.
+  - evaluates the `b` and `c` coefficients as Matrix{Float64} and scalar Float64 respectively where  `b` is the centered simplex gradient of `f` at the midpoint `w0` sampled along the coordinate vectors and `c` resembles the standard difference approximation of a second order partial derivative for functions of 2+ variables.
 A special condition for coefficient calculation is set for univariate functions, relying on the collinear sampling of points, based on the proof from Larson et al (2021).

 - `(x -> c + dot(b, x - w0)) = function aff_underestimator(f::Function, n::Int64, xL::Vector{Float64}, xU::Vector{Float64}; a::Vector{Float64} = vec(fill!(zeros(1,n),0.1)))`
   - returns an anonymous function representing the affine under-estimator based on the calculated `b` and `c` coefficients and the midpoint of the given box domain.